ViaQ/Main/README-mux.md

     verify return:1
     ��HELO��nonce�Aa���3�/��Ps��auth��keepaliveÕ�PONG´invalid ping message��

+If you get something that looks like this: `Connection refused connect:errno=111` Try this:

+    # netstat -nlt|grep 24284

+It should show mux listening to port 24284 on some IP address:

+    tcp        0      0 10.16.19.171:24284        0.0.0.0:*               LISTEN

-This means you are able to access the Fluentd secure_forward listener.
+Try `echo hello | openssl s_client -quiet -connect 10.16.19.171:24284`, or try `$(hostname):24284`.
+If this works, this means you are able to access the Fluentd secure_forward listener.
 Don't worry about the garbage characters and invalid message.

 There is a test script [test-mux.sh](test-mux.sh) you can use to test that the mux is working.
 It will reconfigure the regular OpenShift Fluentd to send its